Our most valuable resource on this planet.

 The one way this system far outweighs others is its lack of complexity.

-If you must, deal with them and then get back to your list, and over all get more done every day.
+Or, If you must, deal with them and then get back to your list.

 It forces decisions.

-And for some, I think that presents the biggest difficulty.
+And for some, I think that presents the most significant difficulty.

 It helps you get started.